-All participants must have a USGA handicap of 17.4 or less.
-Each state shall be granted a maximum of 18 positions to be filled by the lowest handicap entries (determined by revision date 6-15-2015.
+All participants except Juniors must have a USGA handicap of 17.4 or less, Junior players must have a 19.0 hdcp or less.
+Each state shall be granted a maximum of 18 positions to be filled by the lowest handicap entries (determined by revision date 6-1-2016.

 Participant must be a member of one of the New England Women’s Golf Member Associations as defined by each states association.